Le conditionnel: the Conditional in French

 What is le conditionnel?

-Le conditionnel (the conditional) can be used in French as a tense and as a mood.
-As a tense, le conditionnel expresses the future seen from a past point of view.
-As a mood, the conditional allows us to talk about a hypothetical or imagined reality that can only occur under certain circumstances.
+The conditionnel (the conditional in English) can be used in French as a tense or as a mood.
+As a tense, the conditionnel expresses the future seen from a past point of view.
+As a mood, it allows us to talk about a hypothetical or imagined reality that can only occur under certain circumstances.

-Learn all about le conditionnel in French with Lingolia’s quick and easy examples, then put your knowledge to the test in the free exercises.
+Learn all about the conditionnel in French with Lingolia’s quick and easy examples, then put your knowledge to the test in the free exercises below.

 Contents